 If you have questions or would like to add any of these procedures to your executive health examination, please contact us several days before your exam date as you may need to follow specific preparation guidelines.

-- Genetic analysis services include a confidential, in-depth summary of your genetic predisposition for a variety of health conditions such as colon cancer, Type 2 diabetes, and heart disease, as well as personalized information on which medications may work best for you.
+Genetic analysis services include a confidential, in-depth summary of your genetic predisposition for a variety of health conditions such as colon cancer, Type 2 diabetes and heart disease.
 Also included is unlimited access to genetic experts who will help you understand your results and what to focus on so you can take action.

 Optional wellness procedures available for women include: